 The Government says the new Tier 2 charge is to reduce Britain’s reliance on migrant workers and upskill British workers and reduce immigration system burdens on the tax payer

-How much is the Tier 2 charge?
+How much is the charge for Tier 2 workers ?

 Under the new rules, employers will pay an additional £1,000 per year for each person sponsored.
 This includes new Certificate of Sponsorships and extensions.